tensorbase/tensorbase/docs/CONTRIBUTING.md

 1. Create a topic branch from where you want to base your work.
 This is usually main.
 2. Make commits of logical units and add test case if the change fixes a bug or adds new functionality.
 3. Run tests and make sure all the tests are passed.
+4. Run ```cargo fmt``` before commit to enforce an unified code style.
-4. Make sure your commit messages are in the proper format (TBD).
+5. Make sure your commit messages are in the proper format (TBD).
-5. Push your changes to a topic branch in your fork of the repository.
+6. Push your changes to a topic branch in your fork of the repository.
-6. Submit a pull request.
+7. Submit a pull request.
-7. If you want core committers to help you easier, select ["Allow edits from maintainers" in the UI of your pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork).
+8. If you want core committers to help you easier, select ["Allow edits from maintainers" in the UI of your pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork).

 Thanks for your contributions!